Tropical Storm Ernesto threatens Windward Islands

 Vincent and the Grenadines, Dominica, St. Lucia, Martinique and

-It had top winds of 50 miles per hour (85 kph) on Thursday
+It had top winds of 50 miles per hour (85 kph) on Friday and

 Forecasters warned island residents to expect large waves